News Briefs

 When Jamaal Reid walked across the SRC Arena stage May 18 and received his college degree, he became the first person in his family to do so.
 "It felt good.
 I'm proud of myself and how far I've come.
 I'm accomplishing something."

 Reid grew up in the Bronx, surrounded by challenging situations.
 "It was a tough environment.
 There were a lot of distractions.
 I was happy to make it out."
-He spent his first two years after high school working, all the while receiving constant advice and encouragement from three friends who were attending Syracuse University.
+He spent his first two years after high school working, all the while receiving constant advice and encouragement from four friends who were attending Syracuse University.
 He eventually decided to follow them north and enroll at Onondaga Community College.

 His OCC experience began in 2022 with the Educational Opportunity Program's (EOP) Residential Pre-Freshman Summer Institute.
 Over the course of a month-and-a-half he lived on campus, took two college classes, ate meals in the cafeteria, and got a taste of college life.
 "It got me super ready.
 When the fall semester started, I did better than I expected.
 I shocked myself every day when I looked at my grades."